ufal/npfl122/exam/questions.md

 - Write down the Retrace operator and describe the three possibilities of setting the traces $c_t$: importance sampling, Tree-backup($\lambda$) and Retrace($\lambda$).
 [10]

+#### Questions@:, Lecture 10 Questions
+- Considering multi-arm bandits, write down the UCB algorithm.
+[5]

+- Describe the inputs and outputs of a neural network used in AlphaZero, and describe the inputs and outputs of a Monte-Carlo tree search.
+[5]

+- Write down the loss used in AlphaZero algorithm.
+[5]

+- What quantities are kept in a node of a Monte-Carlo tree search?
+[5]

+- How are actions selected in a Monte-Carlo tree search?
+[10]

+- What does AlphaZero use to maintain exploration in a Monte-Carlo tree search?
+  [5]

+- Describe the backup phase of Monte-Carlo tree search, i.e., the steps you perform when you reach a leaf during the tree search.
+[5]

+- How are the actions selected in AlphaZero self-play?
+[5]